 There Will Be Casinos Soon

 In 2016, the government of Japan passed the Integrated Resorts Act.
 According to this law, Japan will finally allow casinos in its territory.
 A couple of cities have already applied for casinos within their borders;

 Some of these cities made a clear decision that they want a casino, while others are still more or less indecisive.
 There will probably be a Tokyo casino in the near future — the officials believe it will attract more tourists and create additional job opportunities.

 For now, forty local governments will not apply.
 Moreover, they deny any possibilities of a casino within their territories.
 They are mostly concerned about citizens going into debt and the potential gambling addiction.
 Traditionally, the Japanese are not overly fond of gambling, so this doesn’t come as a big surprise.
 The parliament did leave it up to local governments to allow and license any potential casinos.

 Hold Your Horses

-If you’re excited about the upcoming casinos in Japan, you might need to have more patience.
+If you’re excited about casino gambling in Japan, you might need to have more patience.
 This doesn’t mean you shouldn’t visit, with all these gambling opportunities, you’re guaranteed to have a lot of fun.
 You’ll be one of the few people who could actually say that they witnessed Japan both during the pre, and the post gambling era.